noblecraft/blah/README.md

 Go to the [live website](http://davezhu.com) to see this app in action.

+## TODO:
+- Publish blogs through GitHub- will pull from blog repo
+- Explore server-side push technologies (websocket, ajax long-poll, socket.io, etc) - will developer a real time stock/commodity price ticker with level-II prices (but with a 1 minute delay)
+- Blog searching through [ES](http://www.elasticsearch.org) / lucene.
+- Explore neo4j a bit more, with relaton to data-mining

 Some of the tools/libraries/frameworks used (or may be used in the future):

 - [scala](http://scala-lang.org/)